MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/migrate-portal.md

 |Create a scoped template|Create a scoped policy and create a label in this scope that applies protection. <br /><br />For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md).
 |Copy a template|You can't copy a template in the Azure portal.
 If you want two labels to have the same protection settings, you must set the permissions on each label. <br /><br />For more information, see [To configure a label for Rights Management protection](configure-policy-protection.md#to-configure-a-label-for-rights-management-protection).
 |Delete a template|Deleting templates can result in inaccessible data, so the Azure portal doesn't support this action.
 You can delete the label and then use the PowerShell [Remove-AadrmTemplate](/powershell/module/aadrm/remove-aadrmtemplate) cmdlet to remove the template. <br /><br />For more information, see [How to delete or reorder a label for Azure Information Protection](configure-policy-delete-reorder.md).
 |Multi-language support|From the **MANAGE** menu selection, select **Languages (Preview)** to export the customizable fields that include the template name and description.
-Translate the strings, and then import these into the portal. <br /><br />For more information, see [How to configure labels and templates for different languages in Azure Information Protection](configure-policy-languages.md).
+Translate the strings, and then import these strings into the portal. <br /><br />For more information, see [How to configure labels and templates for different languages in Azure Information Protection](configure-policy-languages.md).
 |Rights Management web reports|Use the PowerShell [Get-AadrmUsageLog](/powershell/module/aadrm/Get-AadrmUsageLog) cmdlet to download usage logs for the Azure Rights Management service.
 You can then use this data to create customized reports.
 However, look out for announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection) for a new, centralized reporting solution for Azure Information Protection. <br /><br />For more information, see [Logging and analyzing usage of the Azure Rights Management service](log-analyze-usage.md).